-Unless you have your heart set on space hogs, like corn, start with a manageable sized garden.
-12 X 20 should give you plenty of variety.
+Start small.
+Unless you have your heart set on space hogs like corn, start with a manageable sized garden.
+A garden that's 12 x 20 should give you plenty of variety.
 Vegetables won’t wait for when it’s convenient for you to get to them.

 Measure and mark out your garden space on the lawn.
 Now comes the really hard work of making a new garden.
 Do you remove the sod or build on top of it?
 This is no one's favorite garden chore, but there's no way around it.
 Your chosen site will probably have grass on it or at least weeds.
 These must be cleared somehow before you can plant anything.
 Tilling without removing the grass or weeds is best done in the fall so that the grass will have a chance to begin decomposing during the winter.
 Even so, you will probably see new grass and weeds emerging in the spring.
 It's better to either remove the existing vegetation completely or to smother it.

 A sharp flat-edged spade can be used to slice out the sod.
-If you have poor soil and need to amend it with organic matter or other nutrients, removing the sod may be your best bet, so that you are able to till in the amendments.
+If you have poor soil and need to amend it with organic matter or other nutrients, removing the sod may be your best bet, so that you can till in the amendments.